Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-In Julia, the bounds check can be turned off by compiler option, we sometimes don't actually need to check bounds in runtime
+In Julia, there is a compiler option to turn bounds check off.
+We sometimes don't actually need to check bounds at runtime
-so we put this assertion in `@boundscheck`, so it will looks like:
+so we put this assertion in `@boundscheck`.
+It looks like:

 ```julia
 function backward(node::CachedNode, f, grad)